Investment banking: Back office

 The back office data-checks trades that have been conducted, ensuring that they are not wrong, and transacts the required transfers.
 Many banks have outsourced operations.
 It is, however, a critical part of the bank.

 Technology

 Every major investment bank has considerable amounts of in-house software, created by the technology team, who are also responsible for technical support.
-Technology has changed considerably in the last few years as more sales and trading desks are using electronic trading.
+Technology has changed considerably in the last few years as more sales and trading desks are using electronic processing.
 Some trades are initiated by complex algorithms for hedging purposes.

 Firms are responsible for compliance with local and foreign government regulations and internal regulations.